SeverinAlexB/ln-verifymessagejs/README.md

 # ln-verifymessagejs

-A simple library to derive Lightning Network node ids from signed messages.
+A simple library to sign and derive Lightning Network node ids from signed messages.
 No need for running Lightning Network node.
 Everything is done in js.

 ### Tested implementations:
 - lnd
 - c-lightning
 - eclair
+- LDK (react-native)

 Basically, all implementations that follow the [lnd standard](https://twitter.com/rusty_twit/status/1182102005914800128) and output zbase or hex are supported.